mit-pdos/dsrg/source/_posts/2013-06-20-vr-revisited.markdown

 published: true
 ---

-## Why are we reading Viewstamp Replication Revisited?
+## Why are we reading Viewstamped Replication Revisited?

-Viewstamp Replication is a mechanism for providing replication through a Primary / Backup scheme.
+Viewstamped Replication is a mechanism for providing replication through a Primary / Backup scheme.
 This paper provides a distilled view of this technique along with several optimizations that can be applied.
-In particular, this paper focuses solely on the Viewstamp Replication protocol without looking at any specific implementation or uses.
+In particular, this paper focuses solely on the Viewstamped Replication protocol without looking at any specific implementation or uses.

 While a general Primary / Backup replication scheme may seem easy to